Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/README.md

 Due to the anonymization process, we will not be able to know which rides are single-ride or full-day passes.
 The users who purchased these passes are referred to as casual riders without distinction.

 We have no information about the circumstances of the trip: was it for work, leisure, or other?
-We have as well no information about where the users live and if it is close to the stations.
+We have no information about where the users live and if it is close to the stations.

 Due to those limitations, I recommend to the stakeholders an anonymous survey where we could ask these types of questions and much more:
 Are you an annual member?